Yann-P/technical-test-dialog/README.md

 2. Create NFT collection

-The goal of this part is to create a simple POST route to create an nft collection resource with the following attributes:
+The goal of this part is to create a simple POST route to create an nft collection resource with the following attributes in our DynamoDB table:

 - contractAddress (required)
-- name
+- collectionName
 - image
 - type ("ERC-721" or "ERC-1155")

 3. Create NFT collection details - Part 2

-Implement a new POST route to create a NFT collection.
+Implement a new POST route to create a NFT collection in our DynamoDB table.
 The body should contain only a contractAddress and fetch other information from Alchemy :

-- name
+- collectionName
 - image
 - type ("ERC-721" or "ERC-1155")